 The latter seems logical.
-Yet having spent four years in Multnomah Village and another ten working there, having walked all over the neighborhood and it’s parks feeling great love for its forested beauty I still feel like a traveler.
+Yet having spent four years in Multnomah Village, another ten working there, having walked all over its streets and parks feeling deep affection for its forested beauty I still feel like a traveler.
 Do I simply need another 4 years?
-Given all the “Stop Rezoning” signs my neighbors have staked in their yards it’s possible I need to to buy a house here to be welcome.
-I do understand the urge to avoid development, but we must be creative enough to preserve the uniqueness of our neighborhoods while allowing housing for people of varying incomes to be built but its a touchy issue for many.
+Maybe I need to buy a house here to be welcome, what with all the “Stop Rezoning” signs around.
+I believe we can preserve the uniqueness of our neighborhoods while allowing housing for people of all incomes to be built but its a touchy issue for many.

 We met on this trail and would take the Cumberland from his old street into the park for our walks.

-When I think back to my most innocent self, home is where there are bluebells, daffodils, rhodies and hydrangea bushes, Doug fir, white oak and big leaf maple, the songs of robins, red-winged blackbirds, Bob White quail, jays, flickers, nuthatches and chickadees.
-Home is where others expect me to be.
+When I think back to my most innocent self, home is where there are bluebells, daffodils, rhodies and hydrangea bushes, Doug fir, White Oak and Big Leaf Maple.
+There are the songs of robins, Red-winged Blackbirds, Bob White Quail, jays, flickers, nuthatches and chickadees.
 But this feeling of belonging makes me want to fit somewhere on a molecular level.

 Sasquatch was not good with money and often predicted future homelessness for himself.
 Every so often I check the internet to make sure he’s still alive.
-He doesn’t exactly share his data there the way the rest of us do.
+He doesn’t share his data the way the rest of us do.
 The first time all I found was a marathon finish time buried in the local paper.
-Since he loves to run, that seemed like enough.
+Since he loves to run, it was enough.